hoodieblanket/learningJourney/python/edx mitx 6.00.1x/topics/python learning.md

         break

 print(mysum)
 # This code says, if mysum == 5 then we want to stop the loop.
-As this range range starts with the number 5, mysum is increased by i(5) and then the if statement evaluates to True; so we break
+As this range starts with the number 5, mysum is increased by i(5) and then the if statement evaluates to True; so we break
 ```